-UBE's basic policy is to continue to pay consistent dividends while investing aggressively for growth.

-The Company aims to achieve a dividend on equity (DOE) ratio of at least 2.5% and a consolidated total return ratio of at least 30%, including share buybacks, over the three years of its medium-term management plan that was launched in fiscal 2022.
-UBE strives to further enhance shareholder returns in the future, while growing profits and building equity capital.
+UBE's basic policy is to continue to pay consistent dividends while investing aggressively to drive growth and seeking to further enhance future shareholder returns.
+The Company aims to achieve a dividend on equity (DOE) ratio of at least 2.5% and a consolidated total return ratio of at least 30%, including share buybacks, over the three years of its medium-term management plan that began in fiscal 2022.
 These basic policies are posted in the Annual Securities Report, on the website, and in the Integrated Report.

-(Principle 1-4 Cross-Shareholdings)
+[Principle 1-4 Cross-Shareholdings]